tomhallmain/sd-runner/README.md

-This code is primarily a custom UI to trigger ComfyUI workflows using presets and prompt randomization.
+This code is primarily a custom UI to trigger ComfyUI workflows or SD Web UI functions using presets and prompt randomization.

 ## Configuration Options